joannakl/cs102/labs/lab2.markdown

 - Modify the original code to handle one group of problems at a time.
 Each time you add code to handle a particular problem, run the program and 1) verify that the problem is actually fixed, and 2) make sure that nothing else broke.
   - If you discover that there are problems that you cannot fix, move on to the next group.
 If you have time, you can come back to those later.
+- How to handle the invalid inputs? <br>Any time a user enters input that does not make sense, the program should print an error message and terminate.
+  It should not try to re-prompt the user for a valid value.

-- As a final test, submit your code on Gradescope for _Recitation-week2-problem1_ assignment.
+- As a final test, submit your code on Gradescope for _Lab 2_ assignment.
+  (This submission is required to receive _Participation and Progress_ credit for this lab.) <br>
+  Make sure that your file follows the template listed at the start of this problem.
+In particular, make sure that your source code starts with `package lab2;` line.

 **Warning: it may be challenging to pass all of the tests, but it is possible to do so with the knowledge of Java that you should have acquired in CSCI-UA 101!**